Star

 (“Infestation”)

-During an inspection tour by Vice Admiral Penji Fil, the USS Sarek suffers
+During an inspection tour by Vice Admiral Penji Fil, the USS Sarek

-edge of the universe.
+literal edge of the universe.

 (“When You Wish Upon a Star…”)